kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The goal of this KEP is to make PDBs more useful for pod groups, particularly with the `Workload API`.
-Eviction or preemption of a small number of pods across multiple multi-pod replicas could disrupt each replica, as opposed to evicting multiple pods from a single replica (only disrupting that one replica).
-We want to enable the Eviction API to define avaiability based on the health of pod groups, rather than individual pods.
+The goal of this KEP is to make PDBs more useful for pod groups.
+We want to prevent eviction or preemption of a small number of pods across multiple multi-pod replicas, as this could disrupt each replica (as opposed to evicting multiple pods from a single replica, only disrupting that one replica).
+This will be achieved by counting pod groups, rather than individual pods, when calculating avaiability for eviction.

 ### Goals